-A Note that matures one year or less from its date of issuance (taking into account the last possible date that the Note could be outstanding in accordance with its terms, including any rights to extend or rollover) (a 'Short-Term Note') will be treated as being issued at a discount and none of the interest paid on the Note will be treated as qualified stated interest.
+A Note that matures one year or less from its date of issuance (taking into account the last possible date that the Note could be outstanding in accordance with its terms, including any rights to extend or rollover) (a 'Short-Term Note') will be treated as being issued at a discount, and none of the interest paid on the Note will be treated as qualified stated interest.
 In general, a cash-method U.S. Holder of a Short-Term Note is not required to accrue the discount for U.S. federal income tax purposes unless it elects to do so (but will be required to include in income any interest paid to such U.S. Holder).
-U.S. Holders who so elect and certain other U.S. Holders, including those who report income on the accrual method of accounting for U.S. federal income tax purposes, are required to include the discount in income as it accrues on a straight-line basis, unless another election is made to accrue the discount according to a constant-yield method based on daily compounding.
-In the case of a U.S. Holder who is not required and who does not elect to include the discount in income currently, any gain realized on the sale, exchange or retirement of the Short-Term Note will be ordinary income to the extent of the discount accrued on a straight-line basis (or, if elected, according to a constant-yield method based on daily compounding) through the date of sale, exchange or retirement.
+U.S. Holders who so elect and certain other U.S. Holders, including those who report income on the accrual-method of accounting for U.S. federal income tax purposes, are required to include the discount in income as it accrues, on a straight-line basis, unless another election is made to accrue the discount according to a constant-yield method based on daily compounding.
+In the case of a U.S. Holder who is not required and who does not elect to include the discount in income currently, any gain realized on the sale, exchange or retirement of the Short-Term Note will be ordinary income to the extent of the discount accrued, on a straight-line basis (or, if elected, according to a constant-yield method based on daily compounding) through the date of sale, exchange or retirement.
 In addition, such U.S. Holders will be required to defer deductions for any interest paid on indebtedness incurred to purchase or carry Short-Term Notes in an amount not exceeding the accrued discount that has not been included in income.

-Prior Accrued Interest on Additional Notes.
+Pre-Acquisition Accrued Interest on Additional Notes.
 Under the terms of the Notes, if the Issuer issues additional Notes with the same CUSIP, ISIN, Common Code or other identifying number of outstanding Notes ('Additional Notes'), the Additional Notes and outstanding Notes must be fungible for U.S. federal income tax purposes.
-U.S. Holders that purchase Additional Notes from the Issuer upon their issuance may elect to exclude from income the portion of the interest paid on the first interest date on Additional Notes that relates to the period from the preceding interest payment date on the outstanding Notes to the issue date of the additional Notes ('prior accrued interest').
-Prior accrued interest not included in income will not form part of any amortizable bond premium (as described below under '-Amortizable Bond Premium').
-A U.S. Holder's tax basis in an Additional Note will generally equal the cost of such Note to the U.S. Holder, reduced by any prior accrued interest excluded from income.
+Unless the Additional Notes are issued on an interest payment date, a portion of the price paid for the Additional Notes will be attributable to interest that accrued prior to the issuance of the Additional Notes (the 'pre-acquisition accrued interest').
+On the first interest payment date on the Additional Notes, a portion of the interest received in an amount equal to the pre-acquisition accrued interest may be treated as a return of capital and not as a payment of interest on the Notes.
+Amounts treated as a return of capital should not be taxable when received.
+Pre-acquisition accrued interest not included in income will not form part of any amortizable bond premium as described below under '-Amortizable Bond Premium.'